Mohittiwari23/Venture-Launcher-Data-Repo/README.md

 ## Pipeline Overview
 1. **Scraping:** Collect startup and investor data from public sources.
-2. **Enrichment:** Clean fields, normalize sectors, map cities to states.
+2. **Enrichment:** Clean fields, Fix missing or inconsistent entries.
-3. **Validation:** Fix missing or inconsistent entries and remove duplicates.
+3. **Validation:** Cross checking and confirming validity of collected data.

 ## Notes
 - No private or confidential information is included.